happyeveryyear1/MsProf_3/README.md

 4.Pinpoint-web

-​	1)Upload `/resource/pinpoint-web-boot-2.2.0.jar` to the server.
+​	1)Upload `/resource/pinpoint/web/pinpoint-web-boot-2.2.2.tar` to the server and decompress it.

 ​	2)Start the application using the deployment script `start.sh`.